Improving Complex Systems

 Overstating Your Goal

-Consider system A that we want to transition to state B. In complex systems, if we aim for B, various dynamics (historic momentum, rebound effects) will cause us to land short, at some point between the old trajectory and our goal.
-Therefore, we may need to aim for B* -- beyond B -- to actually reach B.
+Consider system A that we want to transition to state B. In complex systems, if we aim for B, various dynamics (historical momentum, rebound effects — see 1.7 System Dynamics) will cause us to land short.
+Therefore, we may need to aim for B* — beyond B — to actually reach B.

 This is why we recommend ambitious goals.
 The usual practice of aiming low to avoid disappointment is counterproductive with complex systems.
-Push for ambitious goals each time, understanding that going too far over the top may also backfire if agents do not believe in absurdly overstated goals.
+Push for ambitious goals each time, understanding that going too far over the top may also backfire.

 Types of Transition Actions

-When acting on a system to change its state, the actions include:
+When acting on a system to change its state:

 Each action type requires a fundamentally different management approach, investment outlook, and organizational structure.
 Clearly identify these types in your roadmaps and action plans.